jesusangel/wc-sermepa/readme.txt

 3. WooCommerce sales reports

 == Changelog ==

+= 1.2.0 - 02/08/2016 =
+* Pull request (@gonssal)
+* Fixed ajax-loading.gif image not working (was removed in WC 2.2.3)
+* Added option to choose if the checkout payment form is skipped using JS or not
+* Removed setTimeout function and used jQuery(document).ready instead (it was possible that form wasn't ready in 5 seconds and redirect would never work but screen would be blocked)
+* Created .pot gettext template and updated spanish translation

 = 1.1.0 - 26/07/2016 =
 * Pull request (@gonssal): Removed legacy code.
 Now the plugin requires PHP >= 5.2.4, like current WP core